TheVainDog/api/README.md

       > cd target
   5. Run the Jar file in a free port using parameter --server.port like this, example:
       > java -jar api-0.0.1-SNAPSHOT.jar --server.port=7788
-  6. Try API in the port you selected:
+  6. Try the API in the port you selected:
       > http://localhost:7788/employee/findall

 # End points